adrianlarion/simple-awk/README.md

 * Before reading any input set the built in var IGNORECASE to 1. "frodo" will match "Frodo", "FRODO", "frodo", etc.
 * We also set a custom variable for our own usage and set its initial value to 0 (hobitses)
 * Check all records (lines) and on those that match `/fellowship/` execute the following:
->> Check if we have the string "samwise" inside the record (line). index is a built in function.
+>> Check if we have the string "samwise" inside the record (line).
+Index is a built in function.
 It takes two strings.
-If the second string is contained whithin the first it will return a value bigger than 0.
+If the second string is contained within the first it will return a value bigger than 0.
 If the second string is not present in the first return 0.
->> If index() returns a value bigger than 0 ("samwise" was found inside the curent record (line)) do the following:
+>> If index() returns a value bigger than 0 ("samwise" was found inside the current record (line)) do the following:
 >>> increase hobitses by 1
 >>> print a message
 * After processing all the records print a message with value of our custom variable "hobitses".